 There are six alarm LEDs.
-They are essentially visual annunciators of system functions.
+They are essentially visual annunciators of system malfunctions.
+The six LEDs are SYSTEM, SENSOR, H LIMIT, H TEMP, L TEMP, and L LEVEL.

-SYSTEM - The first is a catch-all indicator for the miscellaneous diagnostics.
-An example would be the malfunction of the EEPROM save routine.
+SYSTEM - this alarm is a catch-all indicator for the miscellaneous diagnostics.
+An example would be the malfunction of the EEPROM SAVE routine.
 This would simply indicate to the user that something has gone wrong and he should either repeat the command or reset the unit.

-SENSOR - This alarm is for a defective 'SENSOR' (Thermocouple).
-This indicates that the sensor is either open or not connected.
+SENSOR - This indicates that the sensor is either open or not connected.
 Special circuitry has been incorporated to monitor the sensor for an open circuit.
-The processor continually monitors the input and if it detects an open sensor, it shuts off the heater output and activates the 'SENSOR' alarm.
-The process display will alternately flash the temperature and 'OP' for open sensor.
+The processor continually monitors the input and if it detects an open sensor, it shuts off the heater output and activates the SENSOR=alarm.
+The process display will alternately flash the temperature and SP=for open sensor.

-H LIMIT - This alarm is the 'High Limit'.
+H LIMIT - This is the High Limit=alarm.
 This LED is wired directly to the high limit circuit and lights whenever the high limit turns the master relay off.
-Since it is powered by the high limit power supply, it remains on, even after the master relay has de-energized and shut the controller off.
+Since it is powered by the high limit power supply it remains on even after the master relay has de-energized and has shut the controller off.

-H TEMP - This is the 'High Temp' alarm.
-It is activated anytime the process temperature exceeds the high alarm setpoint.
-When activated, the process display alternately displays the process temperature and the code 'HI'.
+H TEMP - This alarm indicates that the process temperature exceeds the high alarm setpoint.
+When activated, the process display alternately displays the process temperature and the code HI=

-L TEMP - This is the 'Low Temperature ' alarm.
-It acts much like the 'High Temp ' alarm, except it compares the process temperature to the low alarm setpoint.
+L TEMP - The $\pm$ ow Temp=alarm acts much like the $\pm$ ligh Temp=alarm, except it compares the process temperature to the low alarm setpoint.
 If the process temperature drops below the setpoint once it has initially come out of the warmup mode, this alarm will be activated.
-In this case, the code 'LO' is alternately flashed with the process temperature.
+In this case, the code $\pm$ O=is alternately flashed with the process temperature.